2021 application will open Oct. 30

 1. Letter of intent from the applicant*

 Letters should outline your qualifications and prior experience, and describe your current research interests.
-You should use this letter to identify several topics and faculty from our program list that will help us make an optimal match.
+You should use this letter to identify research areas of interest that will help us make an optimal match.
 One paragraph should describe your future career goals.
 Letters should be a maximum of 2 pages, using single-spaced, 11-point Arial or Times New Roman font.

 2. Curriculum vitae and biography

 - educational background with all relevant undergraduate coursework completed to date